yeremi777/my-bookshelf-api/README.md

 # Bookshelf API

-Created with Node.js and Hapi.js
+A simple CRUD API to manage the list of books.

-A simple CRUD API to manage the list of books
+Created with Node.js and Hapi.js.

 ## Run this project